MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 ## Updates

 Now that we can query, however simply, we can turn to in-database updates.
 These updates take two components: a query, and a set of update operations.
 In this example, we'll find all the underpaid employees and give them a raise of 10000.
-The first step is to create the query to find all the underpaid employees.
+The first stage is to create the query to find all the underpaid employees.
 This is one we've already seen:

 ```java